mypreview/conj-lite/readme.txt

 GNU General Public License for more details.

 == Changelog ==
+= 1.0.4 =
+* Added a new method to make the header cart content scrollable.

+= 1.0.3 =
+* Added all post-formats support.

 = 1.0.2 =
 * Fixed a few styling issues.
 * Fixed escaping issues.